AP sources: 6 C-USA schools apply for AAC membership

 Charlotte is also a newcomer to the highest tier of Division I football, having joined in 2013.

-Rice, a Houston-based private school, has the longest history of major college football competition among the six schools heading to the American.
+Rice, a private school in Houston, has the longest history of major college football competition among the six schools heading to the American.
 The Owls were once a member of the Southwest Conference with schools such as Texas and Arkansas.

-C-USA has been a frequent target when the American, formerly the Big East, has needed to reconstitute.
-After the latest realignment moves have been completed, 12 of the American’s 14 members will be former C-USA members.

-Conference USA will be down to eight members — Old Dominion, UTEP, Southern Miss, Marshall, Louisiana Tech, Middle Tennessee, Florida International and Western Kentucky.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com